 Note that you will need to create a firewall exception in order for Aha! to communicate with your on-premise Azure DevOps Server.
 See the whitelisting IP addresses for on-premise development systems article for help.

 As with any Aha! and development tool integration, it is important to understand that Aha! comes first in the process.
-You plan, strategize, and (in the case of Aha! for Marketing) complete work in Aha! and then send features and releases from Aha! to your development tool.
+You plan, strategize, and complete work in Aha! and then send features and releases from Aha! to your development tool.

 - Authentication with Azure DevOps Server is done using NTLM.